Sometimes it can feel like all the exercise and healthy eating just does not want to make a difference.

 It actually forms part of a vicious cycle, but the starting point is usually being overweight.
 Let me explain…

 The need for insulin is determined by the amount of sugar in the body.
 If we eat more food that sets sugar free in the body, the pancreas has to produce more insulin in order to process this sugar and use it as energy for the body’s function.

-So to conclude, too much sugar in the blood stream causes you to gain weight.
+So to conclude, too much sugar in the bloodstream causes you to gain weight.
 But at the same time, when you are overweight, the body cannot use insulin effectively.

-How does insulin cause weight gain?
+How do high insulin levels cause weight gain?

-Insulin does not just help regulate blood sugar levels; it also helps regulate fat storage.
+Insulin does not just help regulate blood sugar levels, it also helps regulate fat storage.
 This means to say that insulin must take the sugar to the cells to bus used as energy, but when it is not used as energy, it gets stored as fat.

-The more insulin is released in to the bloodstream, the more glucose can be transported to the cells and be used as energy.
+The more insulin is released into the bloodstream, the more glucose can be transported to the cells and be used as energy.
 Unfortunately, this also means that if you don’t use it, it is equal to more fat stored and weight gained.

 How do I control insulin levels?